Credit Card Tip: How to Sell Your Barclaycard Travel Miles

 So, a gift card purchased from a travel-categorized merchant will be considered a “travel” purchase.
 Therefore, it is still eligible for the full-value redemption of miles.

-All of the four major U.S. airlines sell gift cards that are considered travel purchases (with links to the pages where you can buy them):
+Three of the four major U.S. airlines sell gift cards that are considered travel purchases (with links to the pages where you can buy them):

 2. Buy an expensive, fully-refundable airline ticket

-Another way to get full value of Martin’s miles is to buy a refundable airline ticket, redeem the miles and then cancel the ticket for a full refund.
+Another way to get the full value of Martin’s miles is to buy a refundable airline ticket, redeem the miles and then cancel the ticket for a full refund.

 To use his large stash of miles, Martin can buy a pricey, first-class international airline ticket -- or even multiple tickets -- to redeem more of his miles at once.
 If you’re confused, don’t worry.